 Sometimes I get an idea that turns out so good, I even surprise myself!
 These Apple Pie Oatmeal Cookies are one of those kinds of ideas.

-I was brainstorming ideas for this years Apple Week, and it just sort of came to me.
+While brainstorming ideas for this year’s Apple Week, and it just sort of came to me.
 I have loved my Mom’s Oatmeal Raisin Cookies my whole life, and I thought this could just work.
 I had a happy accident one time when I added apricots and cranberries to them, why wouldn’t apples work?
 The Cranberry Apricot Oatmeal Cookies were loved by all who tried them.

 SOME OF THE ITEMS BELOW CONTAIN AFFILIATE LINKS; I AM A PARTICIPANT IN THE AMAZON SERVICES LLC ASSOCIATES PROGRAM, AN AFFILIATE ADVERTISING PROGRAM DESIGNED TO PROVIDE A MEANS FOR US TO EARN FEES BY LINKING TO AMAZON.COM AND AFFILIATED SITES.
 I AM ALSO AN AFFILIATE FOR OTHER BRANDS.
 HOWEVER, I ONLY PROMOTE THINGS THAT I LOVE AND THINK YOU WILL LOVE, TOO.
 FOR MY ENTIRE DISCLOSURE POLICY PLEASE CLICK HERE.

 You may have heard me mention Apple Week?
 Apple week is a fun group of bloggers that get together and with the help of our generous sponsors, share apple recipes all week long!
 This year, our group was headed by Camilla of Culinary Adventures with Camilla.
 Thank you, Camilla, for being our host!